lusis/enstratus-ruby/README.md

     "description"=>"Terminate 241542"}]}
 ```

-If you call list-servers after the job is finished, the server should be gone!
+If you call list-servers after the job is finished, the server should be gone
--